 4.4.16 To be eligible to advise on matters regulated by the Codes on Takeovers, a responsible officer for Type 6 regulated activity is required to additionally satisfy the eligibility criteria set out in the TC Adviser Guidelines (Appendix B to the Guidelines on Competence), including possessing sufficient experience in advising on transactions falling within the ambit of the Codes on Takeovers and the required number of years of experience in corporate finance advisory.
 For details of the eligibility criteria, please refer to paragraph 2.2.1 of the TC Adviser Guidelines.
-Responsible officers who meet the eligibility criteria are eligible to advise on Codes on Takeovers-related matters in a sole capacity (i.e. TCRO19).
+Responsible officers who meet the eligibility criteria are eligible to advise on Codes on Takeovers-related matters in a sole capacity (i.e. TCRO).
 If the SFC is not satisfied that a responsible officer has fully met the eligibility criteria under paragraph 2.2.1 of the TC Adviser Guidelines, a licensing condition may be imposed on the individual's licence such that s/he shall act together with another responsible officer whose licence is not subject to any condition in relation to undertaking activities in connection with matters regulated by the Codes on Takeovers (i.e. "non-sole capacity").
 Itinerant professionals are not eligible to act as TCROs.

-19 "TCRO" means an RO for RA 6 who is eligible to advise on matters or transactions falling within the ambit of the Codes on Takeovers in a sole capacity.
-"Sole capacity" means the RO is not subject to any condition in relation to undertaking activities in connection with matters regulated by the Codes on Takeovers.
+&lt;sup>20 "TCRO" means a responsible officer for Type 6 regulated activity who is eligible to advise on matters or transactions falling within the ambit of the Codes on Takeovers in a sole capacity.
+"Sole capacity" means the responsibler officer is not subject to any condition in relation to undertaking activities in connection with matters regulated by the Codes on Takeovers.